-Figure 23.
-The U.S. Centers for Disease Control and Prevention and the U.S. Environmental Protection Agency periodically release disease information.
+Figure 22.
+The U.S. Centers for Disease Control and Prevention (CDC) and the U.S. Environmental Protection Agency periodically release disease information.
 The reports typically lag a few years while the agencies compile and analyze national outbreak data from all fifty states.
+CDC's last report included data up to and including 2006.
+According to the Pennsylvania Department of Health no waterborne disease outbreaks related to drinking water were reported in Pennsylvania during the period of 2007 through 2009.
 The following graph shows the occurrence of waterborne diseases in Pennsylvania that were caused by viruses, bacteria and protozoa-the three main culprits in disease outbreaks.
 The graph reveals a declining trend in the number of people (cases) affected by waterborne disease outbreaks.